btel/matplotlib_2014/README.md

 # Introduction

 In companies, institutes or at home we generate large amounts types of data.
 A success of our business or research may depend on a proper handling of the data.
 We can extract meaningful patterns by applying data reduction and analysis techniques, but eventually we must present the data graphically.
-Many software packages allow to create a simple line plots or bar charts, but creating data-dense visualisations without distortions is still more of an art than science.
+Many software packages allow to create simple line plots or bar charts, but creating data-dense visualisations without distortions is still more of an art than science.
 The goal of the workshop is to arm you with practice-oriented tips that will help you to avoid clutter and increase the data density of your graphs.

 matplotlib is a de facto standard in 2D plotting with Python in active development since 2003.
 The large number of [visualisation types](http://matplotlib.org/gallery.html) is not matched by any other plotting library available for Python.
 It can be used to create interactive visualisations, hard copy plots or standalone applications.